Porter County Scanner: Encryption Varies by Agency

 Northwest Indiana at a Glance

-Northwest Indiana's "Region" has a complicated encryption landscape.
 Porter County, Lake County, and LaPorte County agencies have made different choices about radio encryption.
-While some departments like the Porter County Sheriff have gone fully dark, others maintain partial or full public access.
+The Porter County Sheriff has gone fully dark, but Portage PD, Valparaiso PD, and several municipal departments remain partially or fully accessible.

-The area's proximity to Chicago and participation in the statewide Indiana Project Hoosier SAFE-T system means agencies have modern P25 infrastructure—which makes encryption technically easy to implement.
-Community engagement is crucial to prevent more agencies from following the fully-encrypted path.
+The area's proximity to Chicago and participation in the statewide Indiana Project Hoosier SAFE-T system means agencies already have P25 infrastructure β making encryption technically trivial to enable.
+Pushing back at the local level before departments budget for it is more effective than trying to reverse a decision already made.

 Agency Status by County